Fiscal Policies and Procedures

 Accounting, Budgetary Control & Financial Closing

-Budgets are prepared annually by the CFO, Executive Director, and the HOS based on estimates of revenues and expenses.
+- Budgets are prepared annually by the CFO and reviewed by the Superintendent based on estimates of revenues and expenses.
 The annual budget is reviewed and approved by the Board in accordance with the state law.

 Month End Close Accounting Process